janwilmans/nullptr/_posts/2019-09-23-cppcon-2019-trip-report.md

 ## Louis Dion - ABI’s for dummies

+Also recommended to watch on YouTube if you care about ABI stability.
+Very nice talk.
+What surprised me was the `Foo() = delete;` can introduce a breaking ABI change!

 ## J.F.
 Bastian - Deprecation of volatile

 This was a really good talk on the history and future of volatile.
 Recommended talk to watch when it goes online.